Don't underestimate NATO, German minister says on Baltic visit

-TALLINN, April 14 (Reuters) - Germany’s defence minister said on Tuesday that nobody should underestimate NATO’s rapid response capacity, which has been ratcheted up in response to worries about Russia’s military ambitions after its actions in Ukraine.
+TALLINN (Reuters) - Germany’s defense minister said on Tuesday that nobody should underestimate NATO’s rapid response capacity, which has been ratcheted up in response to worries about Russia’s military ambitions after its actions in Ukraine.

 “Of course the issue of speed and of an adequate response to potential threats plays a major role and I can only recommend that NATO’s reaction capacity should not be underestimated.
 It is high,” she told reporters in Tallinn.